Banashri/banashri.github.io/books/index.md

 **Next plans**

-Some books (like [Think like a Monk](#)) on spirituality and children's fantasy books are on top of my list.

-After that, my plan is to read only books that has over 1000 pages.
-Stay tuned for the updates! ;)
+Fantasy books for the children, books on Spiritualism, Stoicism and a comfortable transition to the 20th century in Russia are essential for this reader's heart and soul. ;)

-Reading is fun!
+Reading is fun - try yourself!